 We keep a record of how your application was paid for, whether by credit card, by cheque, etc. However, we do not at any point store any data relating to the payment itself, except where required to do so by normal accounting processes or by law.
 This includes:

 - debit / credit card number, security code, account name, or expiry date

 Note that if you choose to pay online (that is, by debit / credit card), your payment is made through our payment provider (currently PayPal).
 This means that your payment details are passed directly to the payment provider — we do not process the data ourselves — which increases the all-round security of the transaction.

 We will use your personal information to prepare your deed poll documentation, and to provide you with information and advice about changing your name.

 Your personal information will only be seen by those whose jobs require it.
 This applies both to Deed Poll Office staff who process deed poll applications and anyone else we work or deal with.

 Personal information will be passed to certain data processors who work with Deed Poll Office.
 A data processor is anyone other than Deed Poll Office (and our staff) who we appoint to process personal data on our behalf.
-Data processors must also comply with the Data Protection Act.
+Data processors must also comply with the GDPR and the Data Protection Act.

 We currently work with the following data processors: